 Where a live education or training environment is created online and accessed via digital devices, this is known as a virtual classroom.
 Learners and instructors need to use the same virtual classroom software to communicate, and this might be downloaded as a desktop application or mobile app, or accessed online with cloud-based software.

 Virtual Reality is where the senses are taken over by technology to create a computer generated environment.
 It usually applies to vision – and deployed via the ubiquitous VR headset which has been a star news item since 2010.
 For e-learning this is a hot topic, but a tricky one since VR itself is still in its infancy with a lot of problems to overcome – in particular costs and standardization.

 A webinar is a seminar conducted over the Internet.
 Although sometimes made available as a recording, webinars are usually conducted live, enabling real time participant debate, with the sharing of diagrams, slides and other images, audio and other multimedia content.

 Also known as WBT, web-based training refers to any time of instruction where materials are delivered and communication happens primarily via the Internet.

 If you are not technical this acronym can crop up in elearning and be rather bewildering, but we shall mention it because it is genuinely a good thing.
 No, its not a programming language.
 It is a format for documents which means they can be understood by a human or a machine.
 This means the documents are inherently open and can be edited by anyone or anything.
 For elearning, if your content is based on XML then you are not tied to your vendors to maintain it.
 Trivantis Lectora gets a gold star from us for using XML.
 We use XML for Systems Simulation.

 See Tin Can.

-Know of some more important elearning jargon that we haven’t yet explained here?
+Know of some more important jargon that we haven’t yet explained here on our elearning glossary?
 Please contact us to give us the heads up and help us help others!